MRCIEU/gwas2vcf/mkdocs/install.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --version         show program\'s version number and exit --out OUT             Path to output VCF/BCF.
+  -h, --help            show this help message and exit -v, --version         show program version number and exit --out OUT             Path to output VCF/BCF.
 If not present then must be specified as 'out' in json file --data DATA           Path to GWAS summary stats.
 If not present then must be specified as 'data' in json file --ref REF             Path to reference FASTA